djhmateer/djhmateer.github.io/_posts/2021-05-27-a21 background tasks.md

 ## Exception handling

-What if an unhandled exception in the BackgrouService? need to shut it down gracefully and tell the Channel
+What if an unhandled exception in the BackgroudService? need to shut it down gracefully and tell the Channel

 ## 2. Worker Service